section-engineering-education/engineering-education/content/articles/implementing-bagging-algorithms-in-python/index.md

 Our dataset has columns such as `Age` and `blood pressure` from the image above.

 The features will be used as input for the model.
-The last column labelled `Outcome` will be an output column.
+The last column labeled `Outcome` will be an output column.
 The `Outcome` column is either labeled 0(non-diabetic) or 1(diabetic).

 Let us check for missing values in this dataset.